wojciech-kulik/xcodebuild.nvim/README.md

 ### 📦 Swift Packages Development

-This plugin supports only iOS and macOS applications.
-However, if you develop Swift Package for one of those platforms, you can easily use this plugin by creating a sample iOS/macOS project in your root directory and by adding your package as a dependency.
+This plugin supports only applications.
+However, if you develop Swift Package for one of supported platforms, you can easily use this plugin by creating a sample iOS/macOS project in your root directory and by adding your package as a dependency.

 &nbsp;